lara-press/docs/actions.md

 <a name="actions-in-service-providers"></a>
 ## Using Actions in Service Providers

-Easily hook into Wordpress's actions.
+Easily hook into WordPress' actions.

-Instead of creating a function then calling that function inside of Wordpress's [`add_action`](https://developer.wordpress.org/reference/functions/add_action/) function, simply access it through the service container and use a callback.
+Instead of creating a function then calling that function inside of WordPress' [`add_action`](https://developer.wordpress.org/reference/functions/add_action/) function, simply access it through the service container and use a callback.

 Let's say we've created a service provider specifically for theme functions.
 We'll send an email on `save_post`.